 In addition, there are varying suggestions for best practices in the workplace – let’s explore some of these methods.

 SBIRT stands for “screen, brief intervention and refer to treatment” and has been successfully applied to situations in primary care, emergency rooms, and other healthcare settings in addressing employees with risky levels of substance use or substance use disorders.
 The U.S. Preventative Services Task Force graded SBIRT a “B” for alcohol use.

 SAHMSA’s Drug-Free Workplace Toolkit lists several components necessary for successful implementation.
 First, a written policy on drug tolerance in the workplace.
 Second, employee education to ensure all workers understand the risks of substance use disorders (SUD) and how substance misuse can affect employee health and employment.
 Third, supervisor training is key in this toolkit to maximize effectiveness of the drug-free policy.
 Fourth, offering employee assistance programs (EAPs) to help employees with personal problems that may affect their performance on the job.
 Finally, drug testing can hold employees accountable to an organization’s drug-free policy and can discourage employees from coming to work unfit for duty, therefore improving workplace safety.

-The Connecticut Department of Health proposed five key principals for employers in handling substance misuse in the workplace: early identification, instant support, employer flexibility, regular review and enlisting success.
-However, employers can only be successful in applying these principals if a clear, written policy on substance use exists for said workplace.
+The Connecticut Department of Health proposed five key principles for employers in handling substance misuse in the workplace: early identification, instant support, employer flexibility, regular review, and enlisting success.
+However, employers can only be successful in applying these principles if a clear, written policy on substance use exists for said workplace.

 If you’re struggling with addiction and mental health issues, call New England Recovery Center today at 1-877-MyRehab.